Fermi Aperture

 Superdiff

-Superdiff is a document comparison tool built for long, revision-heavy documents.
+I feel like I’ve been this a dozen times.
+Superdiff is meant to be a document comparison tool built for long, revision-heavy documents.
 A normal diff is great for code, but it can be miserable on Word/PDF exports where page numbers, tables of contents, and formatting churn can bury the real edits.

-Superdiff aims to surface the changes a human reviewer usually cares about:
+Superdiff aims to surface the changes a reviewer cares about:

 At the same time, it tries to ignore the high-noise categories: